An Overview of Payrolling Benefits in Kind

-payrolling benefits of kind
+payrolling benefits in kind

 Contents

-2024/25 Payroll Legislation Guide
+2025/26 Payroll Legislation Guide

-The facts, figures, thresholds and allowances for 2024/25, in one handy guide.
+The facts, figures, thresholds and allowances for 2025/26, in one handy guide.

 The UK Government introduced the Payrolling Benefits in Kind scheme in 2016, allowing you to process your employee benefits directly through payroll instead of using a P11D form.

-And with payrolling benefits set to become mandatory in 2026 (more on that later), let’s go through the key information you need (and where to find more) around payrolling benefits and how to prepare for the government’s latest announcement.
+And with payrolling benefits set to become mandatory in 2026 (more on that later), let’s go through the key information you need (and where to find more) around payrolling benefits and how to prepare for the government’s announcement.

 The definitions